 So we continue to deny that our violent gun culture, Domestic Terrorism, White Supremacy and Hate Groups are deeply ingrained in our history and that “the violence” is connected to guns.

 We also tend to look the other way avoiding the same crucial critical questions that always remain unanswered:

 - Why would automatic weapons, meant to be used by police and military be made available to the general public?

 - Why don’t we have federal-national-common-sense background checks made available to all law enforcement agencies nationally?

 - Why are magazines holding countless rounds of ammunition made available to the general public?

 - Are there national federal regulations on gun shows?
 What about internet gun sales?

 - Is it all about the 2nd amendment, gun collectors, hobbyists, just country folk hunting pheasant and deer?
 Is an AR-15, AR-10 and AK47 necessary to hunt rabbits?
 What’s left of the rabbit?

-- Does it matter that as a society, living in the 21st century there are conservatively 393,347 millions privately owned firearms in the US?
+- Does it matter that as a society, living in the 21st century, there are conservatively 393,347 million privately owned firearms in the US?
 Is it socially and culturally sane that there are 120 guns for every American – more than any country in the world?

 - Shouldn’t gun manufacturers be responsible for leading the discourse on gun research, safety and legislation?
 Why do CEOs and Board of Trustees of gun companies remain silent?